aspose-total/Aspose.Total-Products/total/en/java/conversion/pcl-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PCL to WORDML via Java" h2="On Premise Java API to Render PCL to WORDML without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PCL to WORDML by using two simple steps.
-First you need to render PCL file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to WORDML.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting PCL to WORDML is a simple two-step process.
+First, you need to render the PCL file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF Processing API that is part of the Aspose.Total for Java package.
+This API allows you to easily convert PCL to DOC with just a few lines of code.

+Once you have the PCL file rendered to DOC, you can use Aspose.Words for Java to convert the DOC to WORDML.
+Aspose.Words for Java is a powerful Document Processing API that is also part of the Aspose.Total for Java package.
+This API allows you to easily convert DOC to WORDML with just a few lines of code.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can quickly and easily convert PCL to WORDML.
+Both APIs are part of the Aspose.Total for Java package, so you can get both APIs in one package.
+This makes it easy to get started with PCL to WORDML conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}